On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions

 \subsection{Bounding gradients}

-Based on all the results in Appendix \ref{sub:probability_thm1} and Appendix \ref{sub:deterministic_thm1}, we are now ready to provide a global upper bound for gradients' norm along the optimization trajectory. \begin{proposition} Under the same conditions in Theorem \ref{thm:1}, for any given $\delta \in (0,1/2)$, they hold that with probability at least $1-2\delta$,
+Based on all the results in Appendix \ref{sub:probability_thm1} and Appendix \ref{sub:deterministic_thm1}, we are now ready to provide a global upper bound for gradients' norm along the optimization trajectory. \begin{proposition} Under the same conditions in Theorem \ref{thm:1}, for any given $\delta \in (0,1/2)$, it holds that with probability at least $1-2\delta$,

 and